John Paul II Academy Lunch Menu

 - Parents/guardians should advise the homeroom teacher and school office in writing if a child is allergic to certain foods.

 - A federally supported school lunch program that offers free and reduced-price lunches is offered to families who qualify.
 Application forms are available in August.

-- A monthly lunch and breakfast menu is sent home with students.
-They are also available here: lunch, breakfast, Pre-K breakfast
+- A monthly lunch menu is sent home with students.
+It is also available here.
+The current breakfast menu is also available here.

 - The lunch program is offered on the choice system.
 Students are encouraged to eat the entire lunch as offered but, to avoid waste, each child has the option of choosing as few as three items from the menu.
 Milk counts as one of the three items but dessert does not.